Applying for planning permission

 - Development Management Service, Directorate of Regeneration and Development, Newcastle-under-Lyme Borough Council, Castle House, Barracks Road, Newcastle ST5 1BL

-If you require further assistance in completing the application form you can contact the development management support team by telephone, or email firstname.lastname@example.org.
+If you require further assistance in completing the application form, you can contact the development management support team by telephone, or email firstname.lastname@example.org.

 You can see all valid applications online.